TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

 *A hight quality version of this diagram can be fond in [PDF format](pictures/interaction_diagram.pdf), but it is not formated as A4 paper.*

+>[!IMPORTANT]
-In this diagram and in the nomenclature used hereafter, the term *intermediate* designates an interaction between two residues whose subtype is not properly identified.
+>In this diagram and in the nomenclature used hereafter, the term **intermediate** designates an interaction between two residues whose subtype is not properly identified.
+>

-- This may be due to rigid selection parameters.
+>- This may be due to rigid selection parameters.
 For example, if the limiting angle is 60.0˚ and the angle between the residues is 60.1°.
-- It's also possible that this is due to the structure not being fully relaxed, as can happen with crystal structures.
+>- It's also possible that this is due to the structure not being fully relaxed, as can happen with crystal structures.
-- Finally, it may be due to the flexibility of the structure within which residues may have a slight mobility due to transient interaction between two subtypes.
+>- Finally, it may be due to the flexibility of the structure within which residues may have a slight mobility due to transient interaction between two subtypes.

 ## D. Remark concerning Histidine